marsstriker1/CplusplusGenie/readme.txt

 -------------------------------------------------SETTING UP THE LIBRARY-------------------------------------------------------------------------
+Freeglut library folder is included inside the Library folder.

 The "freeglut.dll" binary file should be placed in the Windows Folder present in the drive in which the O.S is installed.